gabrielregis3/Jokenpo/README.md

 <h1>About the project</h1>
-A simple Jokenpo to practice TypeScript
+A simple Jokenpo to practice TypeScript.

 <h2>Getting started</h2>